x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/about-documentation/privacy-statement.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: f9569bb0-9a65-4121-a354-fa5a394b66c3
-description: "This privacy statement applies to Microsoft Exchange Server 2016 and Exchange Server 2019.
-It focuses on features that communicate with the Internet.
-It does not apply to any other online or offline Microsoft sites, products, or services."
+description: "The privacy statement for Exchange Server 2016 and Exchange Server 2019."
 ---

-# Exchange 2016 and Exchange 2019 Privacy Statement
+# Exchange Server Privacy Statement

 Microsoft is committed to protecting your privacy, while delivering software that brings you the performance, power, and convenience you desire in your personal computing.
 This privacy statement applies to Microsoft Exchange Server 2016 and Exchange Server 2019.
 It focuses on features that communicate with the Internet.
 It does not apply to any other online or offline Microsoft sites, products, or services.